 8 – Note Special Dietary Requests

 You can book table-service dining reservations 180-days in advance at Walt Disney World.
 When making your reservations, be sure to note any special food allergies or dietary requests your child may have.
 Don’t hesitate to ask for a Chef when dining, so you can be certain your child will be served a meal that will sit well with them.
 If your child doesn’t have any dietary requests, you’ll still want to check out the menu in advance to be sure there is something available he or she will enjoy.
 If you are dining at a quick-service spot with no reservations, certain food allergy and dietary requests can be noted on the My Disney Experience App when using Mobile Ordering.
 Take advantage of this service to cut the lines at quick-service dining!
-Lastly, pack a few snacks you know your child likes along with plenty of water.
-Sometimes a child’s favorite snack is exactly what’s needed for a mid-day pick me up.
+Lastly, pack a few snacks you know your child likes, along with plenty of water.
+Sometimes a child’s favorite snack is precisely what’s needed for a mid-day pick me up.

 9 – Medications Are Permitted

 If your child takes medication, rest easy!
 Prescriptions and over-the-counter medications are allowed in the parks.
 Keep in mind, there are a few things that might get you stopped at security.
-Glass bottles, for example, are not permitted but they may make an exception if properly documented (a prescription label is on the bottle).
+Glass bottles, for example, are not permitted, but they may make an exception if properly documented (a prescription label is on the bottle).
 Needles may get you stopped as well.
 Again, security will make an exception if shown medically necessary.
 If you need medication to be stored in a fridge, First Aid at all of Disney’s theme parks can store medication for you for the day.

 10 – Take Breaks & Seek Out Quiet Spaces

 Believe it or not, there are a few quiet spaces located within each of the four Disney World parks.
 We’d highly recommend scheduling some breaks in your day, particularly if you’re in the heat summer.
-A quick service restaurant corner table may do the trick, a small grassy area to spread out in, or an unpopular attraction with AC are all good ideas for slowing down.
+A quick-service restaurant corner table may do the trick, a small grassy area to spread out in, or an unpopular attraction with AC are all excellent ideas for slowing down.
 At Magic Kingdom, we like the quiet tent space located in Fantasyland next to Pete’s Silly Slideshow or the upstairs of Columbia Harbour House.
 At Epcot, Innoventions is usually a quiet area with indoor AC or check out the calming fountains near the Imagination Pavilion.
 At Hollywood Studios, Star Wars Launch Bay can be a quiet place to tuck away in areas past Chewbacca’s meet and greet.
 And finally, at Animal Kingdom, the bridge between Pandora and Africa tends to be a relaxing area as well as the exit area just outside of the DINOSAUR attraction.

 11 – Fireworks Dessert Packages